Here is a true-life account of life in one of the world’s toughest prisons — Florence ADX, Colorado, USA — the Supermax.

 The former U.S. Air Force Sergeant had been on the run for a year and a half after a spectacular escape from a federal prison in the southern U.S.

-McNair’s quotes — in bold italics — are drawn from his 300-plus letters, all written by hand from his solitary confinement cell in the most secure part of ADX Florence — the Control Unit.
+McNair’s quotes — in bold italics — are drawn from his 350-plus letters, all hand-written from his solitary confinement cell in the most secure part of ADX Florence — the Control Unit.

-Our correspondence was over a five-year-period.McNair was confined to his cell 23-hours a day with no physical contact with other inmates.
+Our correspondence began in 2008.McNair was confined to his cell 23-hours a day with no physical contact with other inmates.

 Through his own words, one gets a glimpse of what life is really like at the ‘Alcatraz of the Rockies.’